 Nick Korbit

 Hi, I'm Nick!
 I am a PhD student at IMT Lucca in the DYSCO lab, supervised by Mario Zanon and Alberto Bemporad.
-I design practical second-order methods for large-scale deep learning, with an emphasis on Gauss-Newton curvature, matrix-free solvers, and JAX-native implementations.
+I work on practical second-order methods for large-scale machine learning, with an emphasis on Gauss-Newton approximation, matrix-free solvers, and JAX-native training systems.

 Prior to starting my PhD, I worked on autonomous delivery robots at Starship Technologies and risk modeling at CompatibL.